 Disclosures

-Last updated March 4, 2023.I strongly believe in clear disclosures by journalists and others writing about cryptocurrencies and related topics.
+Last updated March 30, 2024.I strongly believe in clear disclosures by journalists and others writing about cryptocurrencies and related topics.
 All outlets publishing cryptocurrency-related articles should have very clear and prominently-displayed disclosure policies.

-As of November 1, 2022, I am a Fellow at Harvard's Library Innovation Lab, which will be supporting me in continuing my work for a year.
-This fellowship is enabled by the Democratizing Open Knowledge program, which is funded by the Filecoin Foundation for the Decentralized Web, a "nonprofit organization committed to preserving humanity's most important information by fostering the development of open-source software and open protocols".
+From November 2022 to October 2023, I was a Fellow at Harvard's Library Innovation Lab, which supported me in my work for a year.
+This fellowship was enabled by the Democratizing Open Knowledge program, which is funded by the Filecoin Foundation for the Decentralized Web, a "nonprofit organization committed to preserving humanity's most important information by fostering the development of open-source software and open protocols".
 As the name suggests, they are organized around the Filecoin project, which is a cryptocurrency/blockchain project.
-The fellowship has no strings attached as far as my independence in researching and analyzing the crypto industry, and I am not obligated to do any work relating to Filecoin (nor am I obligated not to).
-Although my focus at the LIL will not involve Filecoin specifically (unless it independently happens to crop up in my work), I still wish to disclose it as a potential conflict of interest, should it come up.
+The fellowship had no strings attached as far as my independence in researching and analyzing the crypto industry, and I was not obligated to do any work relating to Filecoin (nor was I obligated not to).
+My focus at the LIL did not involve Filecoin specifically.

-I have a Substack, where some enormously generous people support my work.
-This includes the writing and research I do pertaining to crypto, as well as all of my other various and sundry interests.
-There is more detail on this in Issue 0 of my newsletter.
+I have a newsletter, where some enormously generous people support my work financially.
+This includes the writing and research I do pertaining to crypto, the tech industry, as well as all of my other various and sundry interests that I write about.

 I don't post sponsored content on my Web3 Is Going Great project, its associated Twitter account, this website, my blog, my personal Twitter account, or anywhere else.
 This will not change.
 No, I won't promote your project regardless of whether there is money changing hands, so please don't ask.